 The first rule of successful, low maintenance gardening is to feed the soil, not the plants.
-A well conditioned soil will support plants without the need for regular applications of chemical fertilisers, which can quickly leach through our sandy soils and contaminate groundwater and water ways.
+A well conditioned soil will support plants without the need for regular applications of chemical fertilisers, which can leach through soils and contaminate groundwater and water ways.